JetBrains/intellij-sdk-docs/tutorials/editor_basics/working_with_text.md

 ## 1.3.
 Obtaining a caret model and selection

-After making sure we have a project open and an instance of the Editor we need to check if any selection is available and set action's visibility accordingly to these conditions.
+After making sure we have a project open and an instance of the Editor we need to check if any selection is available and set action's visibility according to these conditions.
 [SelectionModel](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/SelectionModel.java)
 accessed from the Editor allows to do it by calling its `hasSelection()` method.
-Here's how our `update(AnActionEvent e)` method should look like at the end:
+Here's how our `update(AnActionEvent e)` method should look like in the end:

 ```java